In Context Learning and Reasoning for Symbolic Regression with Large Language Models: Results

-\textbf{Nikuradse:} Finally, to test the scalability of the approach to larger datasets and to test a problem without a known target model, we evaluated the Nikuradse dataset, which is experimental data for turbulent friction in rough pipes conducted by Johann Nikuradse in the early 1930s \cite{nikuradse1950laws} The Nikuradse dataset contains over 350 measurements; including the whole dataset in our prompts to LLMs exceeded the token limit.
-Even with long context windows, analyzing large datasets would be expensive, since each iteration is more costly, and because generating longer expressions requires more iterations.
-So, we developed a cost-saving scheme: only send a portion of the data in the prompt to LLM, while fitting and evaluating the generated expressions using the whole dataset (Figure \ref{nikData} in SI).
+Finally, to test the scalability of the approach to larger and multivariate datasets, and to evaluate a problem without a known target model in literature, we examined the Nikuradse dataset, which is experimental data on turbulent friction in rough pipes by Johann Nikuradse in the early 1930s \cite{nikuradse1950laws}.
+The data correlates the friction factor ($\lambda$) with relative roughness (\textit{k/D}) and Reynolds' number (\textit{Re}), and contains over 350 measurements.
+Including the entire dataset in our prompts to LLMs exceeded the token limit, and even with long context windows, analyzing large datasets would be expensive, as each iteration is more costly, and generating longer expressions requires more iterations.
+Therefore, we developed a cost-saving scheme: only send a portion of the data in the prompt to the LLM, while fitting and evaluating the generated expressions using the entire dataset (Figure \ref{nikData}).

-Since LLMs generated longer and more complex expressions for this dataset (seven or more fitted constants were common), numerical optimizing was also more challenging.
+Since LLMs generated longer and more complex expressions for this dataset (seven or more fitted constants were common), numerical optimization was also more challenging.
 We found the optimized coefficients varied slightly due to stochasticity in the basin-hopping algorithm; this could lead to inaccurate sorting of the generated expressions.
-So, we optimized constants ten times for each expression, then selected that with the lowest mean absolute error.
+So, we optimized the constants ten times for each expression, then selected the one with the lowest mean absolute error (MAE).
+We evaluate performance on this dataset computing for MAE to align with the performance metrics used in the literature by other SR programs.
 Additionally, we stored the fitted parameters in the feedback loop to assess the expressions sent to LLMs for feedback.
 To manage the context window and encourage longer expressions, we used the modified feedback loop that proved modestly successful for the dual-site Langmuir dataset.